-If you want to install it into an existing project, you can do so by following the instructions above, and additionally building the front-end dependencies.
+If you want to install into an existing project, you can do so by following the install instructions, and then additionally building the front-end dependencies.

 After cloning, simply run:

 '''

 nvm install

 nvm use

 npm install

 npm run build

 '''

 The front-end assets will be built and placed in the /static/ folder and collected properly by your Django installation during the collect static phase.
 Copy the /explorer directory into site-packages and you're ready to go.